-If you've practiced some of the words in a list in the past and then returned to the quiz to finish it, you might be presented with a very short quiz to begin with.
-This is because the system needs to finish introducing the brand-new words to you before moving on to reviewing all the words in the list for the second time through.
+If you've practiced some of the words in a list in the past and then returned to the list to finish it, you might be presented with a very short quiz to begin with.
+This is because the system needs to finish introducing the brand-new words to you before moving on to reviewing all of the words in the list for the second time through.

 If you have already gone through a full list once, any time you go back to the list in the future the words will be grouped into sets of 12 or fewer so that you can move through the quiz more quickly.

 Spaced Repetition in Vocabulary Quizzes

 The progress page has different colored dots to mark words that have been reviewed, words that need to be reviewed, and any remaining words that do not fit into either of those groups.
 These labels factor into our spaced-repetition system, which is available to all users.

 When you answer a question for the first time in a vocabulary quiz, that word enters the spaced-repetition system.
 If you answer the question correctly, the word will be marked as "Reviewed", and it will disappear from your quizzes for a few weeks to give you a chance to focus on other words.
 If you answer the question incorrectly on the first try, it will come back into your list to be reviewed again the next day.
 Once you answer it correctly, it will disappear for a few weeks.

 When it's time to review a word (or phrase) again, the dot will change from dark green to light green, and the word will have the status of "Need review".
-It will reappear in its original list(s) as well as in the cumulative "Vocabulary" list.
+It will reappear in its original list(s) as well as in the cumulative "All My Words" list.

 When you answer a "Need review" word correctly on the first try, it will disappear again for a while.
 If you answer the word incorrectly, it will come back again sooner than if it had been answered correctly.